the0neWhoKnocks/docker-examples/examples/proxy-outgoing/README.md

 There may be cases (testing, API development) when your App will make external requests but you want to serve up mock/static data.

+For the time being you have to manually add the domains you want to proxy to the `networks.outgoing.aliases` section of `docker-compose.yml` in the `proxy` Service.

 ---

 ## Run